tahiri-lab/iPhyloGeo/README.md

 For a windows based system, you can use the following commands:
 1. git clone https://github.com/tahiri-lab/aPhylogeo
-2. If you do not have `virtualenv` installed, run `py -m pip install --user virtualenv`
+2. If you do not have `virtualenv` installed, run `python3 -m pip install --user virtualenv`
-3. Create a new virtual environment (venv) in your terminal using `py -m venv aPhyloGeo_env`.
+3. Create a new virtual environment (venv) in your terminal using `python3 -m venv aPhyloGeo_env`.
-4. Still in the terminal, activate the new venv using `aPhyloGeo_env/bin/activate .`.
+4. Still in the terminal, activate the new venv using `aPhyloGeo_env/Scripts/activate .`.
 5. Make sure your are in the aPhyloGeo directory, and install the aPhyloGeo package using `pip install -e .`.